Pregnenolone - A Comprehensive Review for Health, Perimenopause, and Aging

 For example, one of the main hormone transformations from pregnenolone is progesterone.

-Yes, progesterone is key a woman's monthly cycle but it's integral to many other systems.
+Yes, progesterone is key to a woman's monthly cycle but it's integral to many other systems.

 Just some highlights: